 liferay-hook.xmlfile from your project’s

 docroot/WEB-INFfolder in Liferay IDE.
 By default, it opens in Overview mode.
-This mode gives you a graphical user interface for developing your hook.
-You can toggle between Overview mode and Source mode via their respective tabs of the
+This mode, gives you a graphical user interface for developing your hook.
+You can toggle between overview mode and source mode via their respective tabs for the

 Deploy your hook and wait until it is deployed successfully.

 .portal.jsp file is automatically renamed, taking its place.
-You can override any JSP in the Liferay core, while retaining thew ability to revert your changes easily.
-Be careful not to override the same JSP in multiple hooks: you’ll get whichever one happened to deploy last.
+You can override any JSP in the Liferay core, while retaining thew ability to easily revert your changes.
+However, it’s not possible to override the same JSP from multiple hooks; Liferay won’t know which version to use.

 Next, we’ll look at a different way to customize a JSP.